Joy Harjo: Music

 As a musician, Harjo has released seven CDs.
 These feature both her original music and that of other Native American artists.

-Since her first album, a spoken word classic Letter From the End of the Twentieth Century (2003) and her 1998 solo album Native Joy for Real, Harjo has received numerous awards and recognitions for her music, including a Native American Music Award (NAMMY) for Best Female Artist of the year for her 2008 album, Winding Through the Milky Way.
-I Pray for My Enemies is Joy Harjo's seventh and newest album, released in 2021.
+Since her first album, the spoken word Letter From the End of the Twentieth Century (2003), and her 1998 solo album Native Joy for Real, Harjo has received numerous awards and honors for her music, including a Native American Music Award (NAMMY) for Best Female Artist of the year for her 2008 album, Winding Through the Milky Way.
+I Pray for My Enemies is Joy Harjo's seventh album, released in 2021.

-Harjo performs with her saxophone and flutes, solo and with pulled-together players she often calls the Arrow Dynamics Band.
-She has performed in Europe, South America, India, and Africa, as well as for a range of North American stages, including the Vancouver Folk Music Festival, the Cultural Olympiad at the 1996 Summer Olympics in Atlanta, the 2010 Olympics in Vancouver, DEF Poetry Jam, and the U.S. Library of Congress in Washington D.C.

 She began to play the saxophone at the age of 40.
-Harjo believes that when reading her poems, she can add music by playing the sax and reach the heart of the listener in a different way.
-When reading her poems, she speaks with a musical tone in her voice, creating a song in every poem.
+Harjo performs with her saxophone and flutes, both solo and with musicians she calls the Arrow Dynamics Band.
+She has performed in Europe, South America, India, and Africa, as well as for a range of North American stages, including the Vancouver Folk Music Festival, the Cultural Olympiad at the 1996 Summer Olympics in Atlanta, the 2010 Winter Olympics in Vancouver, Def Poetry Jam, and the Library of Congress.